dungeons-of-moria/umoria/docs/faq.md

 a glyph before the battle is over, and if your teleport spell fails, or if you haven't hasted yourself, the AMHD gets a chance to breathe.

-An Emperor Lich has 1520 hit points, plus anything additional that it gains by draining mana (6 points per mana point drained) and charges (40 points per charge).
+An Emperor Lich has `1520 HP` (hit points), plus anything additional that it gains by draining mana (6 points per mana point drained) and charges (40 points per charge).
 Never let it attack you in melee, because it can destroy your wands, healing itself in the process, as well as draining your experience and dexterity.

-If you can get to speed 3, faster than the Lich, it is easy to kill; just fight, move back, fight, move back, and so on.
+If you can get to speed `3`, faster than the Lich, it is easy to kill; just fight, move back, fight, move back, and so on.
 You will still need a lot of cure wounds potions, unless you let it chase you around a pillar, as in the AMHD technique.